isomerpages/sciencecentre-emag/_stories/Technology/Love in the Age of Algorithms.md

 description: ""
 third_nav_title: Technology
 ---
-<p></p>
-<p></p>
+<p><em>This article was originally published in Science Centre Singapore's previous blog, </em>I
+Saw the Science<em>, on 14 February 2024.
+The article has been republished with new graphics and lightly edited for </em>Void Deck.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Online_Dating_01.jpg">
 </div>
-<p>Happy Valentine’s Day!
-To celebrate love this year, we’re exploring the
-science of online dating.
+<p>Did you know that online dating apps experience <a href="https://www.cnet.com/culture/internet/dating-sunday-2023-tips-for-making-the-most-of-online-datings-busiest-day/" rel="noopener nofollow" target="_blank">a surge in activity after the holiday season?</a> Forget
+jingle bells and mistletoe: think notification sounds and DMs instead.
 In this feature, we’ll explore the psychology and technology behind the dating platforms that are rewiring romance in the 21st century.</p>
 <h4><strong>Modern Romance</strong></h4>
 <p></p>
 <div class="isomer-image-wrapper">